 - Baby carriers and slings are more convenient than strollers in crowded places, airports, and public places.

 - By carrying the baby a parent can get more exercise and have the added benefit of "weightlifting."

 Learning to wear your baby has a definite learning curve, so please don't give up.
 It does take practice.
-Parents pour through the doors to hone their baby wearing skills, learning different techniques for each type of sling and for each stage of their baby's life.
+Parents are always asking us for tips & tricks to hone in their baby wearing skills, learning different techniques for each type of carrier and for each stage of their baby's life.
 If this service doesn't exist in your area, find someone who is already good at it and have them teach you.
 Even approaching a stranger in the super market who seems to have a handle on baby wearing may prove to be a great contact.
 Don't expect the baby to calm the minute you get him or her into the carrier.
 Incorporate known calming techniques such as swinging, bouncing, walking, jiggling, and shushing to help your baby settle into the carrier.
 It will soon feel like second nature and the baby will learn that the carrier is the best place to be.